graben1437/titan1.0.1.kafka/README.md

 This proof-of-concept code provides a working example of a Titan/Kafka listener/publisher.

-Please provide feedback on architectural considerations of what this function should ultimately look like in Titan, and if there are additional requirements that were not considered.
+Please provide feedback via github issues on architectural or design considersations you would like considered as this function matures.

 Eventually, this code will be refactored into a formal pull request to the Titan project after consideration of input from the community.